kubernetes/ingress-nginx/charts/ingress-nginx/README.md

 ## Introduction

-This chart bootstraps an nginx-ingress deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps an ingress-nginx deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites